 (E) “Interest or dividend-bearing trust account” means a federally insured checking account or investment product, including a daily financial institution repurchase agreement or a money market fund.
 A daily financial institution repurchase agreement must be fully collateralized by, and a money market fund must consist solely of, United States Government Securities.
 A daily financial institution repurchase agreement may be established only with an eligible institution that is deemed to be “well capitalized” or “adequately capitalized” as defined by applicable federal statutes and regulations.
 A money market fund must hold itself out as a money market fund as defined by applicable federal statutes and regulations under the Investment Company Act of 1940, and have total assets of at least $250,000,000.00.
 The funds covered by this rule shall be subject to withdrawal upon request and without delay.

-(2) Required Participation.
-All nominal or short-term funds belonging to clients or third persons that are placed in trust with any member of The Florida Bar practicing law from an office or other business location within the State of Florida shall be deposited into one or more IOTA accounts, except as provided in rule 4-1.15 with respect to funds maintained other than in a bank account, or as provided in rule 5-1.2(a).
-Only trust funds that are nominal or short-term shall be deposited into an IOTA account.
+2) Required Participation.
+All nominal or short-term funds belonging to clients or third persons that are placed in trust with any member of The Florida Bar practicing law from an office or other business location within the state of Florida shall be deposited into one or more IOTA accounts, unless the funds may earn income for the client or third person in excess of the costs incurred to secure the income, except as provided elsewhere in this chapter.
+Only trust funds that are nominal or short term shall be deposited into an IOTA account.
 The member shall certify annually, in writing, that the member is in compliance with, or is exempt from, the provisions of this rule.